turbot/flowpipe-mod-azure-thrifty/kusto/docs/correct_one_kusto_cluster_without_autoscaling.md

 This pipeline allows you to specify a collection of Kusto clusters with autoscaling disabled and either sends notifications or attempts to perform predefined corrective actions upon the collection.

-Whilst it is possible to utilize this pipeline standalone, it is usually called from the [correct_kusto_cluster_without_autoscaling pipeline](https://hub.flowpipe.io/mods/turbot/azure_thrifty/pipelines/azure_thrifty.pipeline.correct_kusto_cluster_without_autoscaling).
+Whilst it is possible to utilize this pipeline standalone, it is usually called from the [correct_kusto_clusters_without_autoscaling pipeline](https://hub.flowpipe.io/mods/turbot/azure_thrifty/pipelines/azure_thrifty.pipeline.correct_kusto_clusters_without_autoscaling).